RedMads/Hasher/README.md

 # Hasher
 ***
-simple tool enables hash from list and save in another list (10m in 10 Sec!)
+simple tool enables hash from list and save results in another list (10m in 10 Sec!)
 ***
 # Features
 ***